phirippu/instrument-simulation/README.md

 # instrument-simulation
 It is a small and flexible tool for charged particle simulations.
-The software is written on the course of the main author's PhD research.
+The software is written during the course of the primary author's PhD research.
+The dissertation may be found here: https://www.utupub.fi/handle/10024/152846

 The tool relies on the Geant4 framework.
-The Geant4 license explicitly forbids to use of the name "to endorse or promote software, or products derived therefrom, except with prior written permission by license@geant4.org" https://geant4.web.cern.ch/license/LICENSE.html.
+The Geant4 license explicitly forbids the use of the name "to endorse or promote software, or products derived therefrom, except with prior written permission by license@geant4.org" https://geant4.web.cern.ch/license/LICENSE.html.
 Thus, there is no "Geant4" in the name.
 The project is small and research-related, so it does not have to be official.
-Internally the project has the name "geant4-sim-gdml".
+Internally, the project has the name "geant4-sim-gdml".
 It may change, but I see little reason to do that.

 ## Scope